bugzmanov/nes_ebook/src/chapter_7.md

 ```

 We need to track:
-- strobe mode on/off ,
+- strobe mode - on/off
 - the status of all buttons
-- an index of a button to be reported on next read.
+- an index of a button to be reported on the next read.

 ```rust
 pub struct Joypad {